tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - I would rather miss an opportunity than lose capital in the future.
 Never buy something because you think you might need it someday.
 Keep working on all your alternatives until something closes.
 It hasn't closed until the money is in the bank.
   - Success does not make you invincible or bulletproof.
 What success does best is make you complacent and egotistical, which are sufficient to create disaster.
   - The euphoria of a hot market usually results in ignoring marketplace fundamentals.
 Gathering and evaluating market-based economic information is the only prescription for avoiding the mistake of smoking your exhaust.
   - Never delay taking corrective action once the problem has been recognized.
 Hoping for better conditions in the future so the problem will solve itself is a fool's game.
-Procrastination magnifies problems. •Failure to recognize reality is delusional.
+Procrastination magnifies problems.
+  - Failure to recognize reality is delusional.
 You might be smarter and better than your competition, but when the market shifts, you're still broke.
 Don't confuse intellect with economic reality.
   - Never rely on only your consultant's recommendations.
 If you don't understand it, don't do it.
   - We did not narrow our focus when we knew times were getting worse.
 This was due to two things: (1) The distraction of our prior track record and (2) An unwillingness to assess the risks of being wrong.
   - A small percentage of a large number is a large number.